wwPDB/py-wwpdb_apps_val_rel/README.md

 The running consumer process ids will be listed.

 If it's possible to detect the processes that are responsible, delete all or some of the running process ids and their associated pid files.

+The path to the pids file directory is printed out with each invocation of ValidationReleaseServiceHandler.